MicrosoftLearning/mslearn-fabric/Instructions/Labs/17-enforce-model-security.md

 	*In a real-world solution, each role should be mapped to a security group.*

 	*This design approach is simple and effective when security groups exist for each region.
 However, there are disadvantages: it requires more effort to create and set up.
-It also requires updating and republishing the dataset when new regions are onboarded.*
+It also requires updating and republishing the semantic model when new regions are onboarded.*

 	*In the next exercise, you will create a dynamic role that is data-driven.
 This design approach can help address these disadvantages.*